terramate-io/terramate/docs/execution-order.md

 To help with that terrastack provides a way to explicit declare the desired order of execution between stacks.

-It is important to note that we are talking strictly about execution order, not hard dependencies, ordering is imposed on top of selected stacks, and stacks are only selected if they have changes on it, so ordering definition **never** selects an unchanged stack.

 ## Defining Order Of Execution